Luvin-2511/Cohort/Readme.md

-# Cohort 2.0 Notes & Tasks
+# Cohort Notes & Tasks

-This repository contains my notes, assignments, and tasks from the Cohort 2.0 course.
+This repository contains my notes, assignments, and tasks for Web development.
 It includes resources that helped me follow the curriculum and complete exercises.

 ---